sastix/microk8s-addons/README.md

 ```
 ![Screenshot](images/microdash-ip.png)

-Point to this ip in a browser url, eg:
+Point the browser to this ip, eg:
 http://10.152.183.98

 ## Run in development mode